 - You can shop at Amazon and ship directly.

-- And you can shop on-line, locally at Loot, and ship directly as well.
+- And you can shop on-line, locally at Loot, or Reader’s Warehouse and ship directly as well.

 While all the students do learn English, many of the learners have Afrikaans or Xhosa as their first language.
 English books are very welcome, so are books in Afrikaans and Xhosa.
 Any books will be great, story books, picture books, craft books, cook books, reference books… really any books.
 There is a large community being served here.
 If you are shopping overseas and would like to buy local language books then click on the South African vendor to find books and they will deliver locally for you.